 You’ll study under professors who meet with you, encourage you, challenge you to grow, and share their lives with you.

 Music Emphasis – You can sharpen your musical skills while you grow in your knowledge of the Bible.
 Get equipped to serve as a worship coordinator who can also occupy broader ministry roles.
 You’ll be prepared to lead a church worship ministry and integrate worship with valued doctrines.

 Interdisciplinary – You can prepare for vocational ministry and graduate-level education in Bible, theology, and related fields.
 Acquire knowledge of the message and contexts of the Old and New Testaments.
 You’ll study a range of biblical books and topics or specialize in a particular area of your choice.

 - Acquire an in-depth knowledge of the message and contexts of the Old and New Testaments.

 - Develop your skills in studying, interpreting, and applying the Bible.

 - Gain skills in researching, writing, and presenting.

 - Learn to articulate what a passage means in context, how it contributes to the overall biblical storyline, and the implications it has on your life and ministry.

 - Become familiar with the unifying themes of Scripture, and much more!

-Every class in your degree is paid for by the Chicago Tuition Grant, so tuition is worry-free.
-Every Chicago undergraduate student is awarded this grant, worth up to $10,000 a year.
-You’re only responsible to pay the remaining amount for room and board, fees, and costs—making a Moody degree the best value in Christian education.
+For on-campus residential students, every class in your degree is paid for by the Chicago Tuition Grant, sponsored by faithful donors.
+Every residential Chicago undergraduate student is awarded this grant, worth up to $12,960 a year.
+Off-campus commuter students pay $495 per credit hour.
 Find out how to defray the remaining costs with scholarships, grants, student loans, student employment, and veterans benefits.